DataBrewery/expressions/README.md

 Github: https://github.com/Stiivi/expressions

-Requires at least Python 3.3.
+Works with Python 2.7 and Python 3.3.
 No other dependencies.
 No dependencies planned – Python-only framework.

 Use
 ---